mherrmann/fix/README.md

-A tool to automatically fix errors in your code base with ChatGPT
+A ChatGPT command-line tool for fixing errors in your source code

 ![fix Demo](demo.gif)